Luketep/clean/README.md

-# clean
-clean setup to start building web apps
+Simple setup to start creating web apps with Node & Express